Rectangular Open Channel Design Calculation

 k = unit conversion factor = 1.49 if English units = 1.0 if metric units.
 Our software converts all inputs to SI units (meters and seconds), performs the computations using k=1.0, then converts the computed quantities to units specified by the user.
 Required since the Manning equation is empirical and its units are inconsistent.

-n = Manning coefficient. n is a function of the culvert material, such as plastic, concrete, brick, etc. Values for n can be found in the table below of Manning's n coefficients.
+n = Manning coefficient. n is a function of the channel material, such as gravel, earthy, weedy, concrete, etc. Values for n can be found in the table below of Manning's n coefficients.

 P = Wetted perimeter [L].
-P is the contact length (in the cross-section) between the water and the culvert.
+P is the contact length (in the cross-section) between the water and the channel.

 R = Hydraulic radius of the flow cross-section [L].